dkomen/netsurit/README.md

 - Basic text file manipulation (read, write, delete)
 - Output last word found to simple html file
 - Zero bytes of code was copy-pasted from anywhere
+- Coded in a Windows 10 Pro virtual machine